 Coffee Table Styling

-Use the rule of three—group items in threes.
+Use the rule of three — group items in threes.
 Vary heights with stacked books, a medium object, and a small accent.
-Include one organic element like a plant or flowers.
-Keep functional with coasters accessible and one clear area for drinks.
+Include one organic element like a plant or flowers and keep things functional with coasters accessible and one clear area for drinks.

 Bookshelf Styling

 Mix vertical and horizontal book arrangements.
-Add objects at varying depths.
-Include plants and organic elements.
-Leave breathing room between items.
+Add objects at varying depths and include plants and organic elements.
+Leave breathing room between items — crowded shelves look chaotic.

 Modern Home Design for Living Rooms